JianiC/RSV_Epitope/README.md

 ### Epitope landscape
-1. Epitope distance algorithm with cross-conseved epitope
+1. Epitope distance algorithm with cross-conseved epitope T cell epitope immune distance (D) between two wild circulating strains (w_(1 )and w_(2 )) can be defined as the sum of Z-scaled binding probabilities of paired epitopes that are unable to induce cross-reactivity (non-cross conserved epitopes) within two protein sequences using equations (1.1 and 1.2).

+d is the T cell immunity distance between a pair of epitopes, i and j are the non-cross conserved T cell epitopes from two protein sequences,

+a is a class I or class II allele,

+p is the predicted binding probability against allele a,

+ A is a set of alleles.

 2. MDS + k-means cluster
 3. validate with IEDB results